Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination

-The rationale behind Proposition 1 can be intuitively understood as follows: the indoor temperature is primarily influenced by the accumulated power over time rather than the power in each time slot itself.
 The transformation in \eqref{eq:HP_T2E} allows aggregators to have a contract with HP users specifying the compensation for per unit temperature adjustment range and to transform this compensation into cost coefficients of energy adjustment range.
 We denote by \(\hat{\boldsymbol{\rho}} \in \mathbb{R}^T_+\) and \(\check{\boldsymbol{\rho}} \in \mathbb{R}^T_+\) the vectors of compensations for the activated upward and downward temperature adjustment ranges, respectively.
 Then, the total cost of the activated flexibility of an HP is:

 which can then be equivalently reformulated based on energy adjustment ranges:

 aligning with the flexibility cost model \eqref{eq:flex_cost}, where $\hat{\mathbf{c}}_{\text{p}} = \check{\mathbf{c}}_{\text{p}}= \mathbf{0}$, $\hat{\mathbf{c}}_{\text{e}}= (\mathbf{D}^{-1})^{\top}\hat{\boldsymbol{\rho}}$, and $\check{\mathbf{c}}_{\text{e}} = (\mathbf{D}^{-1})^{\top}\check{\boldsymbol{\rho}}$.